Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

-Oma Gerhild asked if I would create a vegan version of her German mustard sauce recipe that is traditionally served with hard-boiled eggs and boiled potatoes.
-I love mustard and I love sauces and so I was excited to come up with a vegan version that would make everyone’s taste buds jump for joy.
+I love mustard and I love sauces, and so I was excited to come up with an easy recipe that would make everyone’s taste buds jump for joy.
 And I think I’ve succeeded!

-Before I share my recipe, I want to share two other quick and easy ways to make a yummy German mustard sauce, vegan-style.
+Before I share my recipe, I want to share two other quick and easy ways to make a yummy German mustard sauce vegan-style.

 First, if you love traditional German mustard sauce with your eggs, but would like to try a dairy-free version, this one might be for you!

-Simply use Oma’s recipe and substitute vegan butter or margarine for regular butter, and soy or almond milk for dairy milk or cream, and then follow the rest of the recipe as directed.
+For example, use vegan butter or margarine instead of regular butter, and soy or almond milk instead of dairy milk or cream (which can be found at just about any grocery store), then follow the rest of the recipe as directed.
 Easy-peasy AND delicious!

 What’s great about this method is you can easily make a single serving or enough to serve the whole family.
 Wunderbar!